Qudosoft/SAMMCharts/Readme.md

 This library was developed by Alexander v.
 Buchholtz at [Qudosoft](http://www.qudosoft.de)

 # License
 Copyright 2015 Qudosoft GmbH &amp; Co.
-KGed
+KG

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.